-This is a leading-order corrected expression for internal energy considering thermal fluctuations in account.
+This is a leading-order corrected expression for Enthalpy considering thermal fluctuations in account.
 This leading-order correction terms reflect the effect of thermal fluctuations around the equilibrium.
-In order to describe the effect of quantum fluctuations analytically, we plot the resulting internal energy against the event horizon radius for fixed values of charge and angular moment in FIG. \ref{fig2}.
+To describe the effect of quantum fluctuations analytically, we plot the resulting enthalpy energy against the event horizon radius for fixed value of angular moment in FIG. \ref{fig2}.

-Once again from the plot \ref{fig2}, it is quite clear that thermal fluctuations are effective only at small event horizon radius while the internal energy of large sized black holes is unaffected.
-For black holes of small event horizon, the internal energy takes negative asymptotic value for positive correction parameter, however it takes positive asymptotic value for negative correction parameter.
+Once again from the plot (FIG.\ref{fig2}), it is quite clear that thermal fluctuations are effective only at small event horizon radius while the enthalpy of large sized black holes is unaffected.
+For black holes of the small event horizon, the enthalpy takes a negative asymptotic value for the negative correction parameter, however, it takes a positive asymptotic value for the positive correction parameter.
 We also notice that there exists a critical point beyond which internal energy is increasing function of event horizon radius.

-Beside internal energy, there are three more important thermodynamic potentials to describe the state of the system, namely Helmholtz free energy, enthalpy and Gibbs free energy.
+Besides enthalpy energy, there are three more important thermodynamic potentials to describe the state of the system, namely Helmholtz free energy, internal energy, and Gibbs free energy.
 We analyze the effects of thermal fluctuations on these thermodynamic potentials one by one.
-Being a a state function, free energy represents the possible amount of energy available for doing work.
+Being a state function, free energy represents the possible amount of energy available for doing work.
 Quantitatively, Helmholtz free energy is defined as follows

 Here $F_c$ denotes corrected free energy.
 On plugging the values of leading-order corrected Bekenstein entropy and Hawking temperature, the above definition leads

 To analyze the effect of thermal fluctuations on the free energy, we plot the obtained expression (\ref{hel}) with respect to the event horizon radius in FIG. \ref{fig3}.